Colony of Rhode Island and Providence Plantations: Island settlements—Portsmouth and Newport

+Shawomet Purchase—Warwick

-The second plantation settlement on the mainland was Samuel Gorton's Shawomet Purchase from the Narragansetts in 1642.
-As soon as Gorton settled at Shawomet, however, the Massachusetts Bay authorities laid claim to his territory and acted to enforce their claim.
-After considerable difficulties with the Massachusetts Bay General Court, Gorton traveled to London to enlist the help of Robert Rich, 2nd Earl of Warwick, head of the Commission for Foreign Plantations.
-Gorton returned in 1648 with a letter from Rich, ordering Massachusetts to cease molesting him and his people.
+The second settlement on the mainland was Samuel Gorton's Shawomet Purchase from the Narragansetts in 1642.
+As soon as he settled there, however, the Massachusetts Bay authorities laid claim to his territory and acted to enforce their claim.
+Gorton traveled to London to enlist the help of Robert Rich, 2nd Earl of Warwick, head of the Commission for Foreign Plantations.
+He returned in 1648 with a letter from Rich ordering Massachusetts to cease molesting him and his people.
 In gratitude, he changed the name of Shawomet Plantation to Warwick.

-Cromwell interregnum
+Coddington Charter attempt

 In 1651, William Coddington obtained a separate charter from England setting up the Coddington Commission, which made him life governor of the islands of Rhode Island and Conanicut in a federation with Connecticut Colony and Massachusetts Bay Colony.

-Protest, open rebellion, and a further petition to Oliver Cromwell in London led to the reinstatement of the original charter in 1653.
+Protest, open rebellion, and a further petition to Oliver Cromwell in London led to the reinstatement of the original 1643 Patent.

-Sanctuary for religious freedom
+1663 Royal Charter

 Following the 1660 restoration of royal rule in England, it was necessary to gain a Royal Charter from King Charles II.
 Charles was a Catholic sympathizer in staunchly Protestant England, and he approved of the colony's promise of religious freedom.
-He granted the request with the Royal Charter of 1663, uniting the four settlements together into the Colony of Rhode Island and Providence Plantations.
+He granted the request with the Royal Charter of 1663, uniting the four settlements together into the English Colony of Rhode-Island and Providence Plantations.

 In the following years, many persecuted groups settled in the colony, notably Quakers and Jews.
 The Rhode Island colony was very progressive for the time, passing laws abolishing witchcraft trials, imprisonment for debt, and most capital punishment.
 The colony also passed the first anti-slavery law in America on May 18, 1652, though the practice remained widespread in Rhode Island and there exists no evidence that the legislation was ever enforced.

+King Philip's War

 Rhode Island remained at peace with the Narragansett Indians, but the relationship was more strained between other New England colonies and certain tribes.
 This situation frequently led to bloodshed, despite attempts by the Rhode Island leadership to broker peace.

-During King Philip's War (1675–1676), both sides regularly violated Rhode Island's neutrality.
+During King Philip's War (1675–1676), Colonist and Indian fighting regularly violated Rhode Island's neutrality.
 The war's largest battle occurred in Rhode Island on December 19, 1675 when a force of Massachusetts, Connecticut, and Plymouth militia under General Josiah Winslow invaded and destroyed the fortified Narragansett village in the Great Swamp.

 The Narragansetts also invaded and burned several towns in Rhode Island, including Providence.
-Roger Williams knew both Metacom (Philip) and Canonchet as children.
+Roger Williams had known both Metacom (Philip) and Canonchet since they were children.
 He was aware of the tribe's activities and promptly sent letters informing the Governor of Massachusetts of enemy movements.
 Providence Plantations made some efforts at fortifying the town, and Williams even started training recruits for protection.
-In one of the final actions of the war, troops from Connecticut killed King Philip (Metacom) in Mount Hope, Rhode Island.
+In one of the final actions of the war, troops from Connecticut killed Philip in Mount Hope, Rhode Island.